jessicaporter98/Reading-notes/README.md

 Notes for Code School

 ## [Class01](/Reading-Notes/Class01).
-Every syntax we learned bout today is very helpful as they can help us customize our websites from heading sizes to line breaks.

 Today we made a github site
+Every syntax we learned bout today is very helpful as they can help us customize our websites from heading sizes to line breaks and creating paragaraphs.

 ## Class 02